Optional Practical Training

 - Start date: Must always be within 60 days after graduation

-- Latest you can apply: 59 days after graduation (avoid if possible)
+- Latest you can apply: 58 days after graduation (avoid if possible).
+USCIS must have your application no later than day 59.

 Prepare for your application appointment

-You must prepare all the items on the checklist prior to your appointment
+You must watch the video, pay the mailing fee, and prepare all the items on the checklist prior to your appointment.

 If you do not bring all the required items to your appointment, we will have to reschedule your appointment since all items are required to accompany your application.